Chart Color Schemes

 Forest Lake - Ellen Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Forest Lake-Ellen Grove has a high level of cultural diversity, with 34.4% of its population speaking a language other than English at home and 40.6% born overseas.
-Christianity is the predominant religion in Forest Lake-Ellen Grove, comprising 46.4% of people.
-Buddhism is notably overrepresented, making up 6.0% compared to 8.7% across Greater Brisbane.
+Forest Lake - Ellen Grove scores highly on cultural diversity, with 34.4% of its population speaking a language other than English at home and 40.6% born overseas.
+The main religion in Forest Lake - Ellen Grove is Christianity, which makes up 46.4% of people.
+However, the most apparent overrepresentation is in Buddhism, which comprises 6.0% of the population, compared to 2.0% across Greater Brisbane.

 Frequently Asked Questions - Diversity